 Avios & Money Works on Several Other Routes, Too

 Just for kicks, I played around with BA’s search tool to see if other routes offered similar opportunities.
 Specifically, I looked at routes where Avios provides better pricing than American’s AAdvantage.
 Take Tokyo to Hong Kong, for example; Business Class costs 20,000 Avios versus 30,000 AAdvantage miles.
 Sure enough, you can buy 9,000 Avios for $120, a rate of 1.33 cents a point (still pretty good).
+If you don’t want to worry about your finances and you’re able to purchase any of these, you can trust products like the Forex Strength Meter.

 Hong Kong to Australia in Qantas coach is also an example.
 BA charges 25,000 Avios to American’s 30,000 miles.
 This time, you can buy 16,250 Avios for $190 (1.17 cents/mile again).
 You do have to mind fuel surcharges here, though.